Karnei Hittin National Park - battle site and views

 The trail continues up a rocky path.
 At the top of this trail is a path on the left for viewing the site of the battle.
 After this, return to the blue-marked trail to encircle the crater.

-From the top of the crater, you have wonderful views of Wadi Arbel, the top of the cliffs of Arbel, Lake Kinneret, and in the distance on the other side of Lake Kinneret the Golan.
-There is a helpful sign for identifying these landmarks.
+From the top of the crater, you have wonderful views of the Arbel Plateau, Wadi Arbel, the top of the cliffs of Arbel, Lake Kinneret, and in the distance on the other side of Lake Kinneret the Golan.
+A helpful sign identifies these landmarks.

 -

 You will soon pass a path on your left.
-If you found the ascent difficult, you may wish to return on this path as it does not involve any climbing on rocks, but it does shorten the hike.
-After this descent, turn left on the jeep trail towards your car.
+(If you found the ascent difficult, you may wish to return on this path as it does not involve climbing on rocks.
+However, it does shorten the hike.
+After the descent, turn left on the jeep trail towards your car).

 -

 [For a longer same-way there and back hike, it is possible to start on a path by the cowsheds at Kibbutz Lavi.
-This trail passes by the fields of the kibbutz to Karnei Hittin].
+This trail passes by the fields of the kibbutz to reach the west side of Karnei Hittin].

 NEARBY PLACES OF INTEREST: